Frequently Asked Questions

 Are there any hidden fees?

 No!
 Your monthly management fee entitles you to all of our comprehensive professional property management services.
 We do not mark up our contractors’ invoices or any HOA or condo payments we make on your behalf and we do not charge an additional fee for performing inspections, orchestrating evictions or for filing insurance claims for you as many of our competitors do.
+Best of all, we are so confident that you will find our services suited to the scope of your needs that we do not have an “Early Termination Penalty” in our management agreement.

 Ready to get started?
 First, let’s get to know each other.
 You can get started with WJD in one of two ways: